tqtezos/stablecoin/docs/specification.md

 **Whitelisting (TBD)**
 ----------------

-Functions for the TZUSDC token implementation which are outside the FA1.2 Tezos Token Standard.
+Whitelisting unctions for the TZUSDC token implementation which are outside the FA1.2 Tezos Token Standard.

 **addToWhitelist** address